 the blood vessels that supply blood to each fibroid.

 the arteries that need to be blocked.
-He or she will inject very small particles into
+They will inject very small particles into the

 The doctor will take more X-ray images to make sure the arteries are blocked.